 Written by Ginta Petra, German Baltic Chamber of Commerce

-The worldwide network of www.ahk.de made it possible for two exceptional weeks to change my place of residence from German Baltic Chamber of Commerce in Riga (Latvia), to Atlanta (USA).
+The worldwide network of www.ahk.de and especially the AHK project VETnet financed by the German Federal Ministry of Education and Research made it possible for two exceptional weeks to change my place of residence from German Baltic Chamber of Commerce (AHK Baltic States) in Riga (Latvia), to the AHK in Atlanta (USA).

 Being asked to write a blog about my 12-days stay with the German American Chamber of Commerce of the Southern U.S., Inc. (GACC South) I decided to organize* my story in some (hopefully) easy understandable sections.